 For Outdoor Enthusiasts

-First up, Chattanooga’s outdoor scene.
+First up, is Chattanooga’s outdoor scene.
 Twice labeled Outside Magazine’s Best Town Ever, the mountains, trails and crags in the area are what make Chattanooga, well...
 Chattanooga.

 Chase Chattanooga Waterfalls